What Is Product Analytics? Examples, Metrics, Use Cases

 4. UX designers

-How to Implement a Product Analytics Strategy
+Best Practices for a Product Analytics Strategy

 It’s not enough to simply sign up for a product analytics tool, hook it up with your product, check out a few reports now and then, and send them to the rest of your team.
+Your team needs a strategy to integrate product analytics into your product development.

 Here are a few steps to get started with product analytics: